Creating Safe Workplaces

 Enhancing Safety Training Program

-In addition to “stop, call, and wait” (TYM) activities and point & call checks, we are vigorously promoting hazard prediction (KY) activities so that they will take root throughout the organization as small group-based voluntary efforts.
+In addition to “stop, call, and wait” (TYM in Japanese) activities and point & call checks, we are vigorously promoting hazard prediction (KY in Japanese) activities so that they will take root throughout the organization as small group-based voluntary efforts.

 - *Employees who possess the knowledge and skills needed to evaluate the safety of machinery and the overall ability to judge its appropriateness.